 For example, 56 MB file will be divided into 6 parts.
 Five of them will be 10 MB each and the sixth will be 6 MB.
 A closest CDN server caches this file using six-threaded download.
 While the file is being delivered to the user it is assembling from this parts from a cache.
 Next users get this file from cache.

-Please note, this option will be applied to all of your CDN files, so the load on your origin will definitely grow.
+- The option will be applied to all of your CDN files, so the load on your origin will definitely grow.

 Use this option to deliver video on demand in the Progressive Download mode (Pseudo Streaming).